Julie Chávez Rodriguez: Obama administration

 Rodriguez worked as a full-time volunteer for Barack Obama's 2008 presidential campaign in Colorado.
 In 2009, Rodriguez was hired by the Obama administration, initially working as Director of Youth Employment and later as Deputy Press Secretary to former United States Secretary of the Interior, Ken Salazar.

 From 2011 to 2017, Rodriguez served in the Obama administration in its White House Office of Public Engagement as deputy director of public engagement and later served as Special Assistant to the President.
 Her work as deputy director initially involved immigration and Latino outreach and evolved into the management of the White House's outreach program to Latino, LGBT, veteran, Asian American and Pacific Islander, Muslim, youth, education and progressive communities.

 Kamala Harris posts

 On December 11, 2016, Rodriguez was appointed by California Senator Kamala Harris to serve as her state director.
-In 2017, Rodriguez was hired by Harris's 2020 presidential campaign and served on it until Harris withdrew her candidacy in late 2019.
+In 2017, Rodriguez was hired by Harris' 2020 presidential campaign and served on it until Harris withdrew her candidacy in late 2019.
 Rodriguez initially served as co-national political director and later took on the role of the campaign's traveling chief of staff.